-Various industries determine the process of food preservation based on their requirement.
+Food industry adopts several aseptic methods to prevent the contamination of foods during processing.
+Industries based on their requirement, determine the process of food preservation.
 For example in the canning industry, the microbial load determines the temperature required to process.
-This is better known as aseptic canning.
+This is known as aseptic canning.
 In the dairy industry, the quality of milk is judged by its bacterial content.